Xeeshanmalik/deep_ml_esn/readme.md

 # Deep Multiple Layered Echo State Network

-A novel architecture and learning algorithm for a multilayered echo state network (ML-ESM).
+A novel architecture and learning algorithm for a multilayered echo state network (ML-ESN).
 The addition of multiple layers of reservoir are shown to provide a more robust alternative to conventional RC networks.

 ````